uboslinux/ubos-docs/sphinx/users/apps/nextcloud.rst

   ``ubos-admin restore --migratefrom nextcloud15 --migrateto nextcloud``.
 * Now you should be back and running.
 You can clean up by removing the intermediate version with ``pacman -R nextcloud15``.

+Sorry for the complications, but this is the best we can do if you do not regularly update your UBOS device.